+- Lecture notes: You need the same lecture notes that you obtained for MATH 414.
 Bring the lecture notes to class every day.
-As always, I recommend bringing colored pens or pencils to class.

-Course material: Stochastic processes, especially Markov processes in discrete and continuous time, martingales and Brownian motion.

-Learning outcomes: Upon completion of MATH 416, it is my hope and expectation that you will be able to:

-- 1. perform computations related to (discrete- or continuous-time) Markov chains; - 2. determine whether or not a stochastic process is a martingale; - 3. solve problems related to optional stopping, especially hitting time problems for random walk and gambler's ruin; - 4. understand and apply the properties of Brownian motion; and - 5. gain experience communicating technical mathematical ideas to a broad audience.
+As always, I recommend bringing colored pens or pencils to class. - Course material: Stochastic processes, especially Markov processes in discrete and continuous time, martingales and Brownian motion. - Learning outcomes: Upon completion of MATH 416, it is my hope and expectation that you will be able to: - 1. perform computations related to (discrete- or continuous-time) Markov chains; - 2. determine whether or not a stochastic process is a martingale; - 3. solve problems related to optional stopping, especially hitting time problems for random walk and gambler's ruin; - 4. understand and apply the properties of Brownian motion; and - 5. gain experience communicating technical mathematical ideas to a broad audience. - Grading policy: Homework and in-class group work counts 30%.
+Early semester presentation: 7.5%.

-Grading policy: Homework and activities we do in class collectively count 25%.
-Two group presentations: 7.5% each.
 Three midterms: 15% each.
-Final presentation: 15%.
+Final presentation: 17.5%.
 Grades are curved at the end of the semester; 90% is at least an A-, 80% is at least a B-, etc.